Could you commit to living locally this Lent?

 It is estimated that buying food originating from within a 20km radius would save over £2 billion in fuel and environmental costs per year .

 You’d also be supporting your local economy.
 Increased local spending has a ‘multiplier’ effect, as money spent locally typically re-circulates again at least 2 to 3 times, not just on wages and local suppliers, but also on services like accountants, marketing, printing, insurance, distribution, cleaning .
 For this reason, locally produced food bought from a local retailer is worth almost 10 times as much to the local economy as the same food from a long distant producer, purchased in a supermarket .
 Pound for pound, spending in smaller independent local food outlets also supports three times the number of jobs than at national grocery chains .

-Buying locally means a shorter and more transparent supply chain, so you can get to know (even see) where your food comes from, who produces it, and be more in touch with the seasons, all whilst also reducing your own carbon footprint!
+Buying seasonal local food means a shorter and more transparent supply chain, so you can get to know (even see) where your food comes from, who produces it, and be more in touch with the seasons, all whilst also reducing your own carbon footprint!

 Want to find out more what living locally looks like?
 Explore the articles and websites below.